top of page

 Pomatias elegans

-Underneath a smalln stone by the side of the road Tom found a beautiful and absolutely enormous Carabus coriaceus.
+Underneath a small stone by the side of the road Tom found a beautiful and absolutely enormous Carabus coriaceus.

 Carabus coriaceus